mhviet2001/CI-CD-Pipeline-Java/README.md

 Open Nexus, and select our created release repository.
 The result should be like that:
 ![Nexus Successful](/docs/images/nexus-successful.png)

-Test our web app by enter `http://[Your Dockerhost Public IP]:8080/latest/` on web browser
+Test our web app by enter `http://[Your Docker Public IP]:8080/latest/` on web browser
 ![Web App](/docs/images/web-app.png)

 Now, every time you change your Web app source code, just push to the GitHub repository and go to Jenkins pipeline and click `Build Now`.
 The new version of the web app will be deployed automatically.